The UBC Clinician Scholar Program is one of seven across Canada.

 Prior to applying for the program, Clinician Scholars will arrange for one department researcher to act as a research mentor.
 The CSP Mentorship Agreement will guide the level and type of support the Clinician Scholar receives during the program.

-Overall supervision of the program is the responsibility of Dr. Wendy Norman.
-The CSP Committee oversees the program and is chaired by the CSP Director.
+Overall supervision of the program is the responsibility of Dr. Evelyn Cornelissen and Dr. Brian Ng.
+The CSP Committee oversees the program and is chaired by the CSP Directors.
 The CSP is supported by the Research Coordinator of the Department of Family Practice.

 The CSP is a component of the Enhanced Skills Residency training of the UBC Faculty of Medicine, Department of Family Practice Postgraduate Training, and is a Category 1 Accredited Program of the College of Family Physicians of Canada (CFPC).

 For further information, please contact firstname.lastname@example.org